Welcome to Driving with Dementia

 • Fear, anxiety: regarding how the person with dementia will get around and how everything will get done, as well as how to cope with both the person with dementia’s and your own emotions around this major life change.

-• Frustration, anger, guilt: regarding that, the transition from driver to a passenger was challenging and the person with dementia is experiencing intense sadness, withdrawal, anger, or blaming.
+• Frustration, anger, guilt: regarding how the transition from driver to a passenger was challenging and that the person with dementia is experiencing intense sadness, withdrawal, anger, or blaming.

 • Discouraged, irritated: regarding that although the person with dementia has given up driving, they are in denial and feel that they should still be allowed to drive.